Perspective | Bradley Beal’s greatest act of leadership came from a syringe

 Kareem Abdul-Jabbar was not pleased.
 Not just about James’s casual apathy about the virus that has impacted our livelihood and forever changed our world, but that he had the audacity to broadcast these feelings to his 106 million followers.
 Although James has long advocated for societal good, even more than the megastars of NBA past, he has refused to be anything more than a mere sideline observer in the fight against covid.

 “One way to help the Black community to overcome their hesitancy and save lives is for prominent Black celebrities and influencers to continue to encourage everyone to get vaccinated and their boosters,” Abdul-Jabbar wrote.
-“While LeBron is a necessary and dynamic voice critical of police brutality against the Black community, he needs to be the same necessary and dynamic advocate with vaccines, which could save thousands of Black lives right now.
+He added: “While LeBron is a necessary and dynamic voice critical of police brutality against the Black community, he needs to be the same necessary and dynamic advocate with vaccines, which could save thousands of Black lives right now.
 The racism is just as real — and just as lethal — in both cases.”

 We shouldn’t care why it took Beal so long, 10 months after vaccinations became widely available.
 We can forgive Beal for unwillingly allowing himself to be tossed around as a political football by bad faith actors following his September announcement that he was not vaccinated.
-We can even nod along if Beal and the Wizards want to put a happy spin on this: he did the research, he changed his mind and he’s been planning to do this way before feeling the pressure of the mayor’s mandate.
+We can even nod along if Beal and the Wizards want to put a happy spin on this: He did the research, he changed his mind and he’d been planning to do this way before feeling the pressure of the mayor’s mandate.

 All of that may be true, or maybe just some of it.
 Still, that’s okay.
 What matters most is that he’s finally doing his small part as the leader of his franchise.

-All these years later, the biggest shot the franchise’s biggest start has given his team has come from a syringe.
-It was the easiest thing Beal could have done for himself, his team and his community during this global pandemic, and yet still so much greater than the actions of some of his peers.
+All these years later, the biggest shot from the franchise’s biggest star has come from a syringe.
+It was the easiest and most obvious thing Beal could have done for himself, his team and his community during this global pandemic, and yet still so much greater than the actions of some of his peers.